 5. Masonry and Stone Front Yard Fence Ideas

-If you already have stone or masonry features on your home, your front yard fence is a good place to replicate these colors and textures.
+If you already have stone or masonry features in your home, your front yard fence is a good place to replicate these colors and textures.
 But even if your home’s exterior is devoid of stone or brick, you can introduce the beauty of these natural elements in your front yard fence design.
 Concrete columns can be fashioned to look like carved stone and make a solid, classic statement.

-While a low, solid stone fence takes you directly to the English countryside, topping a low stone or brick wall with wrought-iron fencing elevates the elegance.
+While a low, solid stone takes you directly to the English countryside, topping a low stone or brick wall with wrought-iron elevates the elegance.
 Custom scrollwork between iron slats softens the appearance of metal and stone, and pointed finials not only look great but serve a security purpose as well.
 Antique light globes atop solid masonry columns look elegant and guide guests directly to your gate.

-Modern or mid-century homes can also carry the weight of a masonry front fence.
+Modern or mid-century homes can also carry the weight of a masonry front .
 Choose smooth concrete blocks for the base and posts, and run long metal rails horizontally between them.
 Mixed textures can also work if the color scheme is united.
 Reflect a range of natural brown shades by mixing a low stone wall with brick columns and stained wooden slats.

 6. Privacy Front Yard Fence Ideas